Search & Filter

 Credits: 2 hours

-Satisfies: JD: LAWR III JD: Experiential Learning JD: LAWR IV
+May Satisfy: JD: LAWR III JD: Experiential Learning JD: LAWR IV

 This course is an intensive writing course that simulates the work of a judicial clerk.
 Students research, draft, and edit a bench memo, a majority and dissenting opinion in a state appeal, and an order in a federal trial court case.
 Students also observe an oral argument.
 Guest speakers (judges and law clerks) address students several times during the semester.